 With many of us spending the bulk of our waking hours at work, tackling mental health stigma in the workplace is really important—especially when one in six British workers are affected by mental health problems every year.

 More than nine in ten employees off sick with stress give a different reason for their absence.

 It makestoo.
 Mental health problems are the leading cause of absence, costing employers around £1,035 per employee per year.
 And yet more than nine in ten employees off sick with stress give a different reason for their absence.

 That’s why we’ve established the Time to Change Employer Pledge to ensure that employees who face mental health problems are better supported.
 More than 800 employers—from FTSE 100 companies and leading retailers to Government departments and local authorities—have already signed our pledge to demonstrate their commitment to tackling mental health stigma in their workplaces.

 Our pledged employers receive support, access to our resources, connection to other pledged employers and free spaces on our masterclasses to learn from leading employers about how they’ve opened up the conversation about mental health in their workplace.
 We work with organisations to create action plans tailored to their culture and needs.
 We have lots of examples on our website with actions ranging from running World Mental Health Day events to training for line managers and support for employee champions to share their experiences with colleagues.

-We provide a wide variety of communication resources and support to help businesses normalise conversations around mental health—everything from conversation postcards and bunting to screensavers, email signatures and.
+We provide a wide variety of communication resources and support to help businesses normalise conversations around mental health—everything from conversation postcards and bunting to screensavers, email signatures and posters.
 In addition, we provide suggested text for intranets and staff newsletters to make it as easy as possible to make mental health a talking point.